The Pugio: A Roman Dagger Review

 It's obviously simple with a wooden hilt and a short wasp waisted blade.
 Frankly I wasn't sure if I wanted to spend the extra cash on the Lakonian blade from windlass with the bronze (or is it brass?) handle.

-Finally the Roman dagger itself.
-Well, it is one of the cheaper Windlass options, but I'm impressed.
+It is one of the cheaper Windlass options, but I'm impressed.
 I love playing with this damn thing.
 And I wouldn't mind a bit beating it up, I think it would add character to it.
 It's not made to be fancy, it's all understated function in my opinion, but with a wonderful blade shape that I keep staring at.

 Okay so I'm in love.